joedono/Bump-in-the-Night/README.md

 The wolves will chase after you if they see you and they can hear you if you run.
 So sneak slowly and quietly.

-To run the game, head over to the Releases link near the top of this page and download the appropriate version for your computer.
-If you’re not on Windows, then download the .love file from the releases page.
-Go [here](https://love2d.org), download and install the 0.10 version of LOVE for your computer.
-After that, if just doubleclicking on the .love file doesn’t run the game, then follow the instructions under “Running Games” [here](https://love2d.org/wiki/Getting_Started).
+To run the game, head over to [Releases](https://github.com/joedono/Bump-in-the-Night/releases) and download the latest release.
+If you’re not on Windows, then download the .love file, go [here](https://love2d.org), download and install the 0.10 version of LOVE for your computer, and then double-click on the Bump-in-the-Night.love file you downloaded.
+If that doesn't run the game, then follow the instructions under “Running Games” [here](https://love2d.org/wiki/Getting_Started).

 ## Current Issues
 * The wolf pathfinding needs some work.
 They will occasionally get stuck on walls or stop before getting to their objective.
 * The lighting is a little weird.
 You can't see what's in a hallway on the other side of a wall, but you can see the wall on the other side of the wall
-* Sometimes, during repeated restarts, the items will stop lighting up
-* Graphics
-  * The stairs and other methods of getting around floors of the house are just yellow boxes
-  * The doors are just brown boxes
-  * The wolves are just white boxes
-  * The player is a blue circle
-  * The house itself is decent, but still just placeholder art
+* The graphics are almost entirely programmer art or placeholder art